 - whether you’re looking for a residential or buy-to-let mortgage

 - whether you’re a first-time buyer

 - the amount of deposit you can provide

 Compare fixed rate mortgages

 Comparing fixed-rate mortgages is easy and straightforward, as we do all the hard work for you.

 Find the right deal for you by starting with a mortgage comparison.

-You can also talk to a mortgage adviser who can check your eligibility for over 80 lenders across the market, including fixed rate and variable mortgages.
+You can also talk to a mortgage adviser who can check your eligibility for more than 80 lenders across the market, including fixed rate and variable mortgages.